SEF Grant Writing Workshop

 Responsibilities of Grant Recipients

-- Submit a video and pictures of students participating in or talking about your SEF-funded project.
+• Submit a video and/or pictures of students participating in or talking about your SEF-funded project.

-- Agree to share project information at a SEF event or meeting if requested.
+• Agree to share project information at an SEF event or meeting if requested.

 Good luck!